-The course will be graded upon attendance, four quizzes, four assignments, and three exams.
-Grades and the grading policy are outlined in greater detail below.
+The course will be graded upon attendance, four quizzes, discussion posts, two labs activities, two exams, and one final exam.
+Grades and the grading policy is outlined in greater detail below.
 Late assignments will have a deduction of 20% for every day that an assignment is late, and is to be applied when the assignment is received by the instructor of the course.

-Examinations/Quizzes:
+Examinations:

 Examinations (closed book/note) will be given in-person as half of the meeting time, either at the start of the class or after a meeting break.
 All students will be informed of the time of each exam two weeks prior to the date that it will be given.
-Students will have 30 minutes to complete each quiz and 75 minutes for each exam.
+As of now exams are scheduled for: March 08, 2022 and April 26, 2022.
+Students will have 75 minutes to complete each exam.
 Examinations will be based on class lectures, assigned readings, class activities/homework, and discussions.
 Exams may be composed of multiple choice, true/false, matching and/or short answer questions.
 In the case of a documented medical emergency prior to the exam, you will be required to notify me in advance of the exam and provide documentation of the illness/injury or emergency.
 A make-up examination is subject to be scheduled during finals examination week.
 Different questions when compared to the original will be asked and being in a full essay format.
 If you do not complete one or more of the exams by the last day of the final exam period, you may receive a "0" on your exam(s) as per instructor discretion.
 Please note that you remain individually responsible for being aware of your exam dates and times posted in the course syllabus.